ROOFING ESTIMATES

 Example 1 Explanation

 This is for a shingle roof.
 The storm was May 2024 in Dripping Springs, Tx.
 In this example the adjuster and the insurance company gave a very fair and comprehensive estimate.
 They made this estimate without any prompt from Square Roofing.
-When we review insurance paperwork, these are a few points we look for; are measurements and quantities correct, is the shingle waste factor adequate, did they include all of the correct components, are the unit prices comparable from the insurance estimate to ours.
+When we review insurance paperwork, these are a few points we look for; are measurements and quantities correct, are the waste factors adequate, did all of the correct components get included, are the unit prices comparable from the insurance estimate to our Xactimate.
 For this job we were satisfied with each of these points.
-They gave a roof estimate of $29,563.46, and the Square Xactimate Estimate came to $28,750.47.
+They gave a roof estimate of $29,563.46, and our Xactimate estimate came to $28,750.47.
 The two main differences were that they paid for the temporary tarp job, about $150.
 Also, they made a typo and overpaid the ‘ridge vent’ on the garage roof, about $400.
 We commend the insurance company on this claim for doing the whole thing correctly of their own accord.
 (With this example the Summary page is not included with the Claim Paperwork since the totals show many other repairs aside from the roofs.)

 Example 2 Explanation